The Young Bucks: Founding of All Elite Wrestling and early feuds (2019–2020)

 On the premiere episode of Dynamite on October 2, The Young Bucks teamed with Omega in a losing effort to Chris Jericho, Santana and Ortiz.
 After the match, The Young Bucks, Omega and Cody were beaten down by Jericho, Santana, Ortiz, Sammy Guevara and the debuting Jake Hager, marking the debut of The Inner Circle faction to rival The Elite.
 The team then entered into a tournament to crown the inaugural AEW World Tag Team Champions, but were eliminated by Private Party (Isiah Kassidy and Marq Quen) in the first round.
 The Young Bucks subsequently resumed their feud with The Inner Circle, leading to a match between The Young Bucks and Santana and Ortiz being arranged for Full Gear on November 9, which Santana and Ortiz won.
 The feud between the two teams concluded on the December 11 episode of Dynamite, when The Young Bucks defeated Santana and Ortiz in a street fight tag team match.

 At Bash at the Beach on January 15, 2020, The Young Bucks competed in a four-way tag team match to determine the number one contenders for the AEW World Tag Team Championship, but the match was won by Omega and Adam Page.
 On the February 19 episode of Dynamite, The Young Bucks won a tag team battle royal for the right to face Page and Omega for the championship at the Revolution pay-per-view on February 29, but failed to win after Page pinned Matt Jackson.
 On the March 11 episode of Dynamite, Nick Jackson was given a kayfabe injury by the hands of the Inner Circle; in reality, he had taken paternity leave for the birth of his third child.
 Shortly after Double or Nothing, they returned and on an episode of Dynamite, where they challenged FTR (Cash Wheeler and Dax Harwood) for a shot at the AEW Tag Team Championship, Hangman Page interfering and costing them the title shot, kicking him out of the Elite.
 At All Out, they faced The Jurassic Express and won, expressing a new attitude.
 On the September 9 episode of Dynamite, they superkicked Alex Marvez, turning tweener in the process.

-Championship reigns and suspension (2020–2024)
+Championship reigns (2020–2023)

 On November 7, 2020, at Full Gear, The Young Bucks defeated FTR to win their first AEW Tag Team Championship.
 Had they lost this match, they would've been banned from wrestling for future AEW Tag Team Championships.
 They won the titles after Matt Jackson avoided a springboard 450° splash by Cash Wheeler and hit a superkick for the pinfall win.
 On the December 25 episode of Dynamite, they successfully defended the AEW Tag Team Championships against The Acclaimed (Anthony Bowens and Max Caster).